raminrezazadeh/zizoo-restful/graphql/README.md

 > ### ZizooBoat code challenge with (Apollo) codebase containing boat GraphQL apis.

-This repo is functionality complete — PRs and issues welcome!

 # Getting started

 To get the Node server running locally: